 Q: Can I submit my Rent Registry form via facsimile (fax)?

 A: Unfortunately the answer is No. We want to avoid the possibility of a Rent Registry form received via fax with smudges, distorted lines or any other issue that can delay a Rent Registry form from being processed properly.

 Q: How do I know if my Rent Registry Form is complete?

-A: If you complete and submit the form online through the Rent Registry portal at registerlarent.org, you will receive a confirmation email indicating it is complete and your Registration Statement (Certificate) will be emailed (1-2-days) if you paid a registration fee for one or more rental units.
+A: If you paid your registration fee online and completed the Rent Registry, you will receive a confirmation email indicating it is complete and your Registration Statement (Certificate) will be emailed (1-2-days) if you paid a registration fee for one or more rental units.

 Q: Will the Rent Registry information become public record?

 A: All documents submitted to a government agency are subject to the California Public Records Act (CPRA).
 Any information that is considered exempt under the CPRA will be redacted.